 Once your vet diagnoses ringworm, they’ll prescribe an appropriate treatment for your cat’s situation.
 Vets often recommend topical creams or shampoos and oral anti-fungal medications.

-In addition to treating ringworm in your cat, it’s important to treat the environment where he’s been.
+In addition to treating ringworm in cats, it’s important to treat the environment where he’s been.
 You’ll need to thoroughly clean and disinfect surfaces like carpets, furniture, and bedding that your cat uses.
 You’ll also need to clean items your cat comes into contact with, like his food dishes and brushes.

 Remember that your cat will still be contagious when you begin treating him, so you may need to take extra steps to protect yourself and anyone else in your home.
 You might find it best to restrict your cat to a few rooms of the house so he doesn’t come into direct contact with other pets.
 This can also minimize the amount of cleaning you have to do.
 When you need to handle your cat, it’s a good idea to wear gloves and always wash your hands and arms thoroughly right after you’re done.
 You may also want to have your other pets tested for ringworm so you can start treating them promptly if needed.

-The bottom line on ringworm
+The bottom line on ringworm in cats

 Hopefully, your cat never deals with a ringworm infection.
 However, it’s a good idea to be able to recognize the signs of ringworm just in case.
 Because ringworm is so contagious, acting promptly can help minimize its spread and keep everyone else in your home safe.
-Don’t try to treat ringworm yourself.
-Instead, go right to your vet so you know you’re using products made for the specific fungus that’s causing the infection.
-Using the correct treatment from the start means your cat will feel better sooner.